 Load Balancing

-Goma Gateway supports both round-robin and weighted-based load balancing algorithms to efficiently distribute incoming traffic across backend servers.
+Goma Gateway includes built-in support for round-robin and weighted load balancing to efficiently distribute traffic across multiple backend services.

 Key Features

-• Health Checks: Continuously monitors the health of backend servers to ensure only healthy servers receive traffic.
+• Health Checks: Ensures only healthy backends receive traffic.

 version: 2